laz-aslam/CoVID--FREE-Premium-Resources/readme.md

 guardians, given that many children will be spending more time learning online.
 The multi- lingual kit includes a step-by-step guide for teaching children about online dangers such as cyberbullying, predators and inappropriate content.

+#### Grammerly

+- [Grammerly](https://www.grammarly.com/nonprofits-ngos) - Grammarly is an online grammar checker that uses artificial intelligence and natural language processing technology.Through December 31, 2020, Grammarly makes key features free for all qualifying nonprofit organizations.

+#### Slido

+- [Slido](https://www.sli.do/education) - Slido enables speakers and presenters to engage with their audience through live polls, crowdsourced audience Q&A and quizzes.
+We've been a part of more than 600K events, meetings and lectures.
+Free premium Teacher plan subscription until July 1, 2020.
+Unlimited polls, quizzes and Q&A for anyone within the Education sector.
+Including our premium PowerPoint, Google Slides and Zoom Video Webinars integrations.
+Anyone with an academic email address qualifies.

+#### Learnerbly

+- [Learnerbly](https://www.learnerbly.com/articles/free-learning-development-support-for-furloughed-employees) - Learnerbly is the professional development platform which curates the best learning and development opportunities from 150+ providers together and empowers your employees to own their own development journey.
+Free L&D platform for furloughed employees for 3 months.
+Any UK employer who is furloughing 20+ people can avail the Learnerbly platform for free to support employees to access personal and professional development opportunities whilst off work.

+#### Udacity

+- [Udacity](https://blog.udacity.com/2020/03/one-month-free-on-nanodegrees.html) - Udacity in an online education platform.
+Udacity offers everyone one free month on one of 40 premium Nanodegree programs.

+#### DesignThinkers

+- [DesignThinkers](https://www.designthinkersacademy.com/usa/course-catalogue/3-day-design-thiking-intensive-may-2020/) - Design Thinkers Academy is a training organisation for the business that helps in different aspects from solving your industry's unique, complex problems to culture improvement and coaching.
+Register on or before May 6 and get a full $700 off the standard rate for the 3-Day Online-Live DT Intensive Course.
+Enter the discount code INTENSIVE-50%OFF in the comment field of the registration form.

 ## Project Management